-AE 49a: Electrical Systems
+AE 49a: Electrical Systems Instructor: Mr. Taylor

-Instructor: Mr. White

-General D.C. wiring and trouble-shooting using modern test equipment is studied.
+General D.C. wiring and trouble shooting using modern test equipment is studied.
 Generators, starters, alternators, and other electrical components of an engine will be studied in theory and that theory will be applied to actual operating conditions.

-Fall semester - 1 lec and 3 labs per week.
+Fall semester - 1 lec and 3 læs per week.

-AE 50a: Equipment Overhaul I
+AE 50a: Equipment Overhaul I Instructors: Prof. Cunningham and Mr. Mitchell

-Instructors: Messrs.
-Mitchell and Bhola

-In this course several types of machines are repaired but before any reconditioning begins the student will provide a list of parts required.
-The cost of these parts and labour are discussed relative to economic feasibility of doing the reconditioning.
-The work is then done under supervision and the performance of the machine is evaluated under field conditions.
+In this course several types of nachines are repaired but before any reconditioning begins he student will provide a list of parts required.
+The cost of hese parts and labour are discussed relative to economic feaibility of doing the reconditioning.
+The work is then done inder supervision and the performance of the machine i evaluated under field conditions.